 - Within three seconds, simultaneously press both the left and the right turn signal switches.

-- After the turn signals flash once, the system enters the transport mode.
-With the fob removed, the motorcycle can be moved without setting off the alarm.
+- The turn signals will flash once, and the system enters transport mode.

-Exiting Transport Mode is even easier.
-To turn it off, make sure your assigned fob is within range, and turn your bike’s ignition switch back to IGNITION.
+To exit transport mode, make sure your assigned fob is within range, and turn your bike’s ignition switch back to IGNITION.
 Now you're ready to ride.

 *Note that activating transport mode on CVO models and models 2013 and older will be a little different.
 Check out the video tutorials below for step-by-step instructions.